Battle of Ashford

-The Battle of Ashford was a battle fought during Robert's Rebellion between royal and rebel forces at Ashford, the seat of House Ashford.
-Lord Mace Tyrell, Warden of the South took the credit for the Loyalist victory, however Lord Randyll Tarly had done nearly all the fighting.
+The Battle of Ashford was a battle fought during Robert's Rebellion between royal and rebel forces at Ashford, the seat of House Ashford in the Reach.
+The van under Lord Randyll Tarly won most of the loyalist victory, altough Lord Mace Tyrell, Warden of the South, took the credit.

-With the Stormlands united behind him following the Battle of Summerhall, Lord Robert left his brother Stannis to hold Storm's End and advanced west to Ashford.
+With the stormlands united behind him following the battles at Summerhall, Lord Robert Baratheon left his brother Stannis to hold Storm's End and advanced west to Ashford.
 Ashford, located within the Reach, was sworn to Highgarden and was likely a loyalist holding.
-It is possible that Robert tried to take Ashford to secure the Stormlands' western flank against the threat of the Tyrells (who could muster the largest army in the realm), or he may have been outmaneuvered by Randyll Tarly.
+It is possible that Robert tried to take Ashford to secure the stormlands' western flank against the threat of the Tyrells (who could muster the largest army in the realm), or he may have been outmaneuvered by Lord Randyll Tarly.

-The battle occurred when the van of the Tyrell army under command of Lord Randyll Tarly ran into Robert Baratheon's forces.
-Tarly's forces overran Robert's army, and Robert was forced to withdraw from the field before the main force of the Tyrell host had joined the battle.
+The battle occurred when the van of the Tyrell army under command of Lord Randyll Tarly ran into Lord Robert Baratheon's forces.
+Randyll's forces overran Robert's army, and Robert was forced to withdraw from the field before the main force of the Tyrell host had joined the battle.

-Former Targaryen loyalist Lord Cafferen, who had joined the rebels after his defeat at the Battle of Summerhall, was cut down by Randyll Tarly whilst fighting for Robert.
-Tarly had his head sent to Aerys II.
-On the Reach side, one casualty of note was Lord Mace's cousin Ser Quentin Tyrell.
+Lord Cafferen, a former Targaryen loyalist who had joined the rebels after his defeat at Summerhall, was cut down by Randyll whilst fighting for Robert.
+Randyll had his head sent to King Aerys II Targaryen.
+On the Reach side, one casualty of note was Lord Mace's cousin, Ser Quentin Tyrell.

-The result of the battle was marked by Tyrion Lannister as inconclusive, thus it's likely the battle was not very large and Robert's forces remained relatively intact.
-However, faced with the large numbers of the main Tyrell force, Robert had no choice but to withdraw from the Stormlands and attempt to link up with his allies in the north.
-To this end, he force-marched his troops north towards the Riverlands.
-Robert's withdrawal from the Stormlands allowed the victorious Tyrell army to invade the Stormlands and lay siege on Storm's End.
+The result of the battle was marked by Tyrion Lannister as inconclusive, thus it is likely the battle was not very large and Robert's forces remained relatively intact.
+However, faced with the large numbers of the main Tyrell force, Robert had no choice but to withdraw from the south and attempt to link up with his allies in the north.
+To this end, he force-marched his troops north towards the riverlands.
+Robert's withdrawal from the stormlands allowed the victorious Tyrell army to invade the stormlands and lay siege to Storm's End.